-Endoscopy – A long plastic tube with a camera is inserted through the mouth and passed down the oesophagus for your veterinarian to evaluate the oesophagus and stomach.
+Endoscopy – A long plastic tube with a camera is inserted through the mouth and passed down the esophagus for your veterinarian to evaluate the esophagus and stomach.
 Biopsies may be taken during this examination.

 Treatment depends on the underlying cause which is beyond the scope of this article to cover in full.

-Stomach ulcers are treated with medications to reduce stomach acid as well as medications to form a protective coating over the stomach wall, preventing further damage to the ulcer, a bland diet will be given to your cat until his ulcer has healed.
+Stomach ulcers: Medications to reduce stomach acid and to form a protective coating over the stomach wall.
+This prevents further damage to the ulcer.
+Your cat will be fed a bland diet to your cat until the ulcer has healed.

 For transient or mild vomiting where no other symptoms are present, your veterinarian may recommend fasting your cat for 12-24 hours, but still providing water, then giving him a bland diet of boiled chicken and rice to let his stomach recover.

 Supportive care may also be provided which may include fluids to treat dehydration and correct electrolyte imbalances, nutritional support and anti-emetic medications such to control vomiting.

 Avoid switching diets too suddenly, if you want to change the type of food your cat eats, start by adding a small amount of the new food to his regular food, gradually increasing the new food while decreasing the old.
 This should take 5-7 days.

 Don’t feed your cat human food, many are either poisonous or too rich for cats to eat.

 Make sure you have a secure bin which your cat can’t get into.
 Dispose of uneaten food properly.